Barriers to Leaving Medicine for Doctors

 Overcoming it all

 Ultimately, the key to overcoming all these barriers lies in you.
 By truly knowing yourself, your priorities, and how you’d like your life to really be.
 As humans, we are all in pursuit of our own happiness and fulfillment.
 You deserve the chance to pursue your choices and make those important life decisions.
 And we are here to support you through that epic journey.

 Are you ready to take the plunge?
 Check out this article for the next steps to take!
 If you need more encouragement, click here and here for inspiring anecdotes of our talented medics who have transitioned into diverse careers.
 You can also check out this piece for more insights about whether leaving medicine is really for you.

 To stay updated on our webinars, job vacancies and other events in store, sign up for our mailing list here.
 You can also connect with us through our Facebook page, our Instagram account and our Twitter handle.
-Medic Footprints Malaysia welcomes you to our community, come and join us!
+Visit Medic Footprints Malaysia.
+We welcome you to our community, come and join us!
 It’s a great community with lots of resources to help you on your journey, no matter what path you’re on.